With over 44 million active users, Microsoft Teams is not going away anytime soon.

 Teams will automatically try and create the required rules, but they require admin permissions.
 Which most users don’t have, so they will dismiss the prompt.

 Ironically enough.
-Dismissing the prompt will actually leave you with two blocking Firewall rules for Teams.exe, that will force the Teams client to connect via other means.
+Dismissing the prompt will actually leave you with two blocking Firewall rules for Teams.exe, which will force the Teams client to connect via other means.

 So it was able to create firewall rules anyway?!
 Go figure…